How the COVID-19 Pandemic is Accelerating the Every Mile Society

 – Henry Ford

-Paper towels are a product that has been around for a long time—and recently have become a hot commodity.
+Paper towels are a product that has been around for a long time — and recently has become a hot commodity.
 In general, why do people use them?
-They are convenient, support cleaning efforts, easily disposable.
+They are convenient, support cleaning efforts, and are easily disposable.
 The innovation around paper towels has been limited over the years, but they are certainly still a popular product, especially in the current environment, as house cleaning has become an elevated activity.

 Over the last several years, we have started to see a shift in consumer preferences towards a model where they are seeking the convenience of goods shipped directly to them.
 These include common goods that can be purchased at any convenience store or gas station.
 With updated preferences, the consumer would rather it be placed by someone else on their front door.
 We call this not the B2C industry, but the emergence of a new movement—B2Me.

 A Look Back at How Consumer Preferences Inspired Innovation

 In our history, we have seen how consumer preferences have shaped incredible innovations, but it was often because a brilliant mind discovered how to fulfill that preference in a way that the consumer didn’t know they needed.
 Let’s look at a few examples.

 In the early 1600s, people knew they needed light.
 We leveraged candles and fires to allow us to read and entertain late into dark hours.
 What those consumers didn’t know—what they truly needed was electricity.
 Luckily in 1879, Thomas Edison was thinking about what the consumer didn’t know they needed, and has since brought light and so much more to the world.